JikesRVM/jikesrvm.github.io/MakingARelease.md

 Leading up to a release, here are the steps to take.&nbsp; All commits are to tip (default branch).

+1. Generate javadoc (apidoc target).&nbsp; If needed, fix errors and commit changes.
-1. Update the release number in build.xml (will continue to have +hg suffix) and commit change
+2. Update the release number in build.xml (will continue to have +hg suffix) and commit change
-2. Export the userguide from confluence.&nbsp; Update html and pdf versions of userguide and commit.
+3. Export the userguide from confluence.&nbsp; Update html and pdf versions of userguide and commit.
-3. Update JIRA version management to indicate that version has been released.
+4. Update JIRA version management to indicate that version has been released.
-4. Generate text release notes from JIRA and put them in NEWS.txt.&nbsp; Commit.
+5. Generate text release notes from JIRA and put them in NEWS.txt.&nbsp; Commit.
-5. Generate javadoc (apidoc target).&nbsp; If needed, fix errors and commit changes.
 6. Upload javadoc to static webspace on sourceforge (htdocs/apidocs/version).&nbsp; Switch "latest" symlink to point to version.
+TODO JavaDoc for new releases should be in the main Git website repository now.

+TODO update for git.
+TODO Double-check part about pushing tags.

 In a clean hg repository (no incoming/outgoing changesets).
 Perform the following steps